2017 Elementary Teacher Preparation Policy

 Scientifically Based Reading Instruction—Tests and Standards: Iowa does not require teacher candidates to pass an assessment that measures knowledge of scientifically based reading instruction prior to certification or at any point thereafter.

-However, Iowa does require teacher preparation programs for elementary teacher candidates to address the science of reading.
+However, Iowa requires teacher preparation programs for elementary teacher candidates to address the science of reading.

 Informational Texts: Elementary teacher candidates must be prepared for the key instructional shifts related to literacy that differentiate college- and career-readiness standards from their predecessors.
 Elementary teachers in Iowa can choose to pass either the edTPA, which is a performance assessment, or the Praxis II Elementary Education: Content Knowledge (5018) test.
 The Content Knowledge test requires teacher candidates to be able to "use key ideas and details to comprehend literature and informational text" as well as be able to compare "two or more informational texts on the same subject" and interpret visual elements in informational texts.
 Candidates are also required to "know the role of text complexity in reading development."